jamani/MultiPD/README.md

 # MultiPD
-Multiscale Multiscale discretization of Partial Differential equations
+A platform for Multiscale MultiPhysics Discretization